 The acquisition of materials and tools will depend on the individual project.
 Discuss with your professor the project before acquiring materials.
 Some materials are available in limited quantities in the studio (some plaster, some scarp metal, clay, some scrap wood).

-Every student must have: (approximate price: about \$20)
+Every student must have:

-One pair of safety goggles with side protection, one pair of leather gloves, 5-10 dust masks (disposable).
-These items are available at the college bookstore (not the gift shop), and at the local hardware stores.
+One pair of goggles, one pair of leather gloves, 5-10 dust masks (disposable)